Eclypses/mte-relay-browser/README.md

   - Type: boolean | string[]
   - Default: true
   - If true, all headers passed to the mteFetch options object will be encoded.
 If false, no headers will be encoded.
 If an array of strings, only the headers in the array will be encoded.
+- `encodeType`
+  - Type: `MTE` | `MKE`
+  - Default: true
+  - Defines the type of encoding to used for this individual request.
+MKE is faster and smaller and should be used for requests with large payloads, and most common requests.
+MTE is much more secure and should be used on all requests with sensitive data.

 Example: